 In 2017, the majority of the 2002 and 2006 PSSA loan pools were sold by the investors to a third-party buyer, which also transferred the servicing of these loans to a different servicer during 2018.
 Certain loans were not sold, as they did not meet the buyer's eligibility criteria (the "unsold loans").
 NLS continues to service the unsold loans on behalf of the investors, which includes incurring foreclosure, maintenance, and other costs to see the unsold loans through to final disposition, using funds retained from reserve accounts that were established under the 2002 and 2006 PSSAs (the "reserve funds").
-During 2022 and 2021, NLS used \$80,000 of reserve funds each year to cover or offset costs associated with servicing the unsold loans.
-As of March 31, 2022 and 2021, the remaining reserve funds balance was approximately \$435,000 and \$516,000, respectively, which is included in accounts payable and accrued expenses on the accompanying statement of financial position.
+During 2023 and 2022, NLS used approximately \$113,000 and \$80,000, respectively, of reserve funds to cover or offset costs associated with servicing the unsold loans.
+As of March 31, 2023 and 2022, the remaining reserve funds balance was approximately \$322,000 and \$435,000, respectively, which is included in accounts payable and accrued expenses on the accompanying statement of financial position.
 Management expects that the majority of the remaining reserve funds balance will be used to cover future costs incurred to service the unsold loans through final disposition.